 \section{Numerical analysis}

 The predicted masses corresponding to each configuration of the $cc\bar{c}\bar{q}$ and $bb\bar{b}\bar{q}$ systems are summarized in Table \ref{QQQq}.
 A detailed analysis of the contributions from each component of the Hamiltonian (Eqs.~(\ref{Eq1}-\ref{Eq2})) to these configurations is performed, with the results also presented in Table~\ref{QQQq}.
 The results indicate that the average kinetic energy $\langle T\rangle$, the Coulomb potential $\langle V^{\rm Coul}\rangle$, and the linear confining potential $\langle V^{\rm Lin}\rangle$ are of the same order of magnitude.
 Furthermore, it is found that the contribution of the hyperfine interaction potential $\langle V^{\rm CS}\rangle$, which is proportional to ($1/m_{i}m_{j}$), has a magnitude of approximately 0–30 MeV.
-This is because the constituent quark masses of charm and bottom quarks are greater than 1 GeV, which significantly suppresses the contribution of the hyperfine term to the total mass in comparison with other terms.
-Meanwhile, the mass contribution of the $bb\bar{b}\bar{q}$ system is smaller than that of the $cc\bar{c}\bar{q}$ system.
+This suppression arises because the constituent masses of the charm and bottom quarks exceed 1 GeV, reducing the hyperfine contribution relative to the other terms.
+Accordingly, the hyperfine contribution in the $bb\bar{b}\bar{q}$ system is smaller than that of the $cc\bar{c}\bar{q}$ system.

-Although the internal mass contribution of the hyperfine interaction potential $\langle V^{\rm CS}\rangle$ is relatively small, its off-diagonal elements are non-zero, and it plays an important role in the mixing of different $|(QQ)^{\rm color_{1}}_{\rm spin_{1}}(\bar{Q}\bar{q})^{\rm color_{2}}_{\rm spin_{2}}\rangle_{\rm spin_{3}}$ configurations.
+Although the hyperfine interaction $\langle V^{\rm CS}\rangle$ provides only a small contribution to the mass, its nonvanishing off-diagonal matrix elements play a crucial role in mixing the $|(QQ)^{\rm color_{1}}_{\rm spin_{1}}(\bar{Q}\bar{q})^{\rm color_{2}}_{\rm spin_{2}}\rangle_{\rm spin_{3}}$ configurations.
 After considering the configuration mixing, we obtain the mass spectra of the corresponding physical states and summarize them in Table \ref{QQQq2}.
 According to Table \ref{QQQq2}, such color-spin configuration mixing leads to notable mass shifts of the physical states.
-Compared with the $cc\bar{c}\bar{q}$ system, the degree of mixing in the $bb\bar{b}\bar{q}$ system is relatively small, and the mass gaps between the physical states become larger than those of their pre-mixing counterparts.
+The mass gaps between the physical states become larger than those of their pre-mixing counterparts.
+Compared with the $cc\bar{c}\bar{q}$ system, the $bb\bar{b}\bar{q}$ system exhibits a weaker degree of mixing, resulting in relatively smaller mass gaps.